ceremcem/debug-ls/README.md

 If you install NiM (Node Inspection Manager) extension, there is nothing to be done manually.
 A debugger window will be automatically (re)launched when `./debug-ls your-file.ls` is invoked (or `your-file.ls` is modified).

-This approach is way more convenient when you edit your source code, as explained [here](https://github.com/gkz/LiveScript/issues/972#issuecomment-695342539).
+This approach is way more convenient during development, as explained [here](https://github.com/gkz/LiveScript/issues/972#issuecomment-695342539).

 ### OPTION 2: (Manual way, no external application needed)